 On the Classification Learner tab, in the Features section, click Feature Selection.

-In the Feature Selection tearaway window, clear the check boxes for the predictors you want to exclude.
+In the Feature Selection dialog box, clear the check boxes for the predictors you want to exclude, and then click OK.

 Click Train to train a new model using the new predictor options.

-Observe the new model in the History list.
-The Current model pane displays how many predictors are excluded.
+Observe the new model in the Models pane.
+The Current Model Summary pane displays how many predictors are excluded.

-To check which predictors are included in a trained model, click the model in the History list and observe the check boxes in the Feature Selection dialog box.
+To check which predictors are included in a trained model, click the model in the Models pane and observe the check boxes in the Feature Selection dialog box.

 You can try to improve the model by including different features in the model.